themegrill/social-icons/readme.txt

 == Changelog ==

+= TBD =
+* Feature - Add option to have the social links nofollow relation using shortcodes.

 = 1.7.2 - 20/06/2019 =
 * Feature - Add option to have the social links nofollow relation.